The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • impaired concentration.

 If you have several symptoms from this list, you need to go to a neurologist.
 Such signs are observed for other reasons.
-Before visiting the doctor, you can put the patient to bed in a ventilated room.
+Before visiting a doctor, you can put the patient to bed in a ventilated room.

 Tumor in the brain

-A set of diagnostic measures
+Set of diagnostic measures

 Dear reader!

-This article talks about typical ways to solve your questions, but each case is unique!
-If you want to know how to solve your particular problem - ask your question.
+This article talks about typical ways to solve your issues, but each case is unique!
+If you want to know how to solve your particular problem, ask your question.
 It's fast and free!

-• x-ray of the head and cervical spine;
+• X-ray of the head and cervical spine;

-• blood test;
+• blood analysis;

 • Analysis of urine;